sarah2244-4/Project-1-goldenapevisualmedia/README.md

 ### Frameworks, Libraries & Programs

+- Visual Studio Code as code editor.
+- GitHub Desktop to store repository and allow me to code using VS code.
+- GitHub to store repository online.
 - Balsamiq cloud to design frameworks of the pages before development.
 - Google fonts for the fonts.
 - Font Awesome for social media icons.
 - Bootstrap v5.3 for the responsive grid layout and carousel.
-- Visual Studio Code to write code.
-- GitHub Desktop to store repository and allow me to code using VS code.
-- GitHub to store repository online.

 ## Deployment

 The site was deployed to GitHub pages.
 To do this the steps followed were:
+- Log into GitHub account
+- Open the correct repository
-- In the GitHub repository, go to Settings
+- In the GitHub repository, go to 'Settings'
 - From the source section drop-down menu, select the Master Branch
 - The live link can be found [HERE](https://sarah2244-4.github.io/Project-1-goldenapevisualmedia/)